 - Onions – all types of onions are unpalatable to squirrels

 - Garlic – also not appealing to rodents

 One way to take advantage of both the likes and dislikes of the squirrels when it comes to bulbs is to interplant the tasty ones with those that don’t appeal to the varmints.

 Narcissus bulbs are poisonous to squirrels and other digging rodents.
 If you surround those appealing tulips with daffodils, you’ll have more of a chance of seeing the tulips in bloom next spring!

 Pin these 10 tips for how to protect squirrels from bulbs

 Would you like a reminder of this post for how to keep squirrels from digging up bulbs?
 Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.

-Admin note: this post for yada first appeared on the blog in June of 2013.
+Admin note: this post for flower bulbs that are resistant to squirrels first appeared on the blog in June of 2013.
 I have updated the post to add all new photos, more tips for keeping squirrels way from bulbs, and a video for you to enjoy.

 - Heavy card stock or printer paper

 - Computer printer